beryxz/unifi-webex-dl/README.md

 ## [Optional] Quick Start with Docker

-If you have docker you can execute the `docker.sh` to build and use the downloader inside of a container.
+If you are on linux and have docker, you can execute the `docker.sh` to automatically execute the downloader inside of a container.

-Note that it only works if your user and groups have 1000 as UID and GID.
+Note a few things:
+- Make sure to use the same UID and GID of your user in the `Dockerfile`.
+By default they are both set to 1000;
+- If you use `.yaml` configs instead of `.json`, change the extension accordingly in `docker.sh`

 ## Config